MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/similar-remarketing-list.md

 **Delete:** Not supported

 ## <a name="id"></a>Id
-The Bing Ads identifier of the similar audience.
+The Microsoft Advertising identifier of the similar audience.

 **Add:** Not supported
 **Update:** Not supported